ameliefishr/SAED_Assignment2/README.txt

   a non-static way, I kept getting these from some of my auto-generated jj files despite them not being in my src, I tried fixing the errors but could not figure it out + weren't many online resources

+- I know my coupling is pretty terrible, I made the mistake of making everything in one gradle project then trying to split it into sub-projects at the very end only to find out I had many circular dependencies which I had to find workarounds for (lesson learned)